Dog Barking, Understanding the Root Cause.

 • Prepare for visitors and encourage calm introductions

-• Exercise: Regular exercise helps tire your dog physically and mentally, reducing the likelihood of excessive barking.
+• Regular exercise helps tire your dog physically and mentally, reducing the likelihood of excessive barking.

-• Distraction Techniques: Redirect your dog's attention from the trigger with toys, treats, or a game.
+• Redirect your dog's attention from the trigger with toys, treats, or a game.

 Addressing Nighttime Barking